TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

    Enables CAN FD support in a CAN_RAW socket.
 This is disabled by default.
-   This allows your application to send both CAN and CAN FD frames; however, you must accept both CAN and CAN FD frames when reading from the socket.
+   This allows your application to send both CAN and CAN FD frames; however, you must accept both CAN and CAN FD frames when reading kutoka the socket.

    This constant is documented in the Linux documentation.